Sexual slavery: Bride kidnapping and raptio

-Bride kidnapping, also known as marriage by abduction or marriage by captive, is a form of forced marriage practised in some traditional cultures.
+Bride kidnapping, also known as marriage by abduction or marriage by captive, is a form of forced marriage practiced in some traditional cultures.
 Though the motivations behind bride kidnapping vary by region, the cultures with traditions of marriage by abduction are generally patriarchal with a strong social stigma against sex or pregnancy outside marriage and illegitimate births.
 In most cases, however, the men who resort to capturing a wife are often of lower social status, whether because of poverty, disease, poor character or criminality.
 In some cases, the couple collude together to elope under the guise of a bride kidnapping, presenting their parents with a fait accompli.
 These men are sometimes deterred from legitimately seeking a wife because of the payment the woman's family expects, the bride price (not to be confused with a dowry, paid by the woman's family).

 Bride kidnapping is distinguished from raptio in that the former refers to the abduction of one woman by one man (and/or his friends and relatives), and is often a widespread and ongoing practice.
 The latter refers to the large-scale abduction of women by groups of men, most frequently in a time of war (see also war rape).
 The Latin term raptio refers to abduction of women, either for marriage (by kidnapping or elopement) or enslavement (particularly sexual slavery).
 In Roman Catholic canon law, raptio refers to the legal prohibition of matrimony if the bride was abducted forcibly (Canon 1089 CIC).

 The practice of raptio is surmised to have existed since anthropological antiquity.
 In Neolithic Europe, excavation of a Linear Pottery culture site at Asparn-Schletz, Austria, unearthed the remains of numerous slain victims.
 Among them, young women and children were clearly under-represented, suggesting that perhaps the attackers had killed the men but abducted the young women.

+Groom kidnapping

+Groom kidnapping, colloquially known as Pakaruah shaadi or Jabaria shaadi, is a phenomenon in Bihar, more prominent in Munger and Dumka (now in Jharkhand) wherein eligible bachelors are abducted by the bride's family and later forcibly married, to get men with better education and/or richer men.
+Considering the traditional regard for the marriage sacrament, most such marriages are not annulled.
+Additionally, the groom may face false criminal charges under Indian dowry law, and end up fighting lengthy legal battles.

+The practice became noticeable towards the late 20th century, as dowry costs became prohibitive and organised gangs came forward to carry out the abductions.
+In 2009, 1224 kidnappings for marriage were reported in Bihar, carried out on behalf of the families of the brides.